IuliiaKonovalova/e-commerce/FEATURES.md

     - "Update stock" button, which will redirect the personnel member to the update stock page;
     - "Delete" button, which will redirect the personnel member to the delete unit page;

-    If there is not stock for the unit, the personnel member will not see a stock table and there will be a message: "Stock not found" and "Add stock" button, which leads to the add stock page;
+    If there is no stock for the unit, the personnel member will not see a stock table, and there will be a message: "Stock not found" and "Add stock" button, which leads to the additional stock page;

     ![Unit page.
 Stock not found](documentation/features/personnel/units/unit_card_no_stock.png)

-  *For the managers this unit detail card will look as follows:*
+  *For the managers, this unit detail card will look as follows:*

 ![Unit page.
 Manager](documentation/features/personnel/units/unit_stock_manager.png)